shanku007/editorjs-with-tools/README.md

 If you are publishing to public registry for the first time to npm you may need to provide `--access=public` as argument.
 E.g.

 `npm publish --access=public --registry https://registry.npmjs.org`

+## How to use your created package?

+If using yarn:

+`yarn add @your-org-scope/your-package-name --registry https://PACKAGE-REGISTRY-URL`

+If using npm:

+`npm install @your-org-scope/your-package-name --save --registry https://PACKAGE-REGISTRY-URL`

+E.g. to install and use this sample public package published to npm registry:

+`npm i --save @hackingbay/js-package-minimal-boilerplate`

+or

+`yarn add @hackingbay/js-package-minimal-boilerplate`

+Use in your application just like any other imported package.

+`import { sum } from '@hackingbay/js-package-minimal-boilerplate'`